m3g/JuliaNotes.jl/docs/src/closures.md

 Closures are an important part of the Julia syntax, and permeate many of the codes in Julia.
 They will appear most commonly with the syntax of anonymous functions.

-For example, on simple example of the use of closures is the `findfirst` function, which returns the element of an array which first matches a
+For example, a simple example of the use of closures is the `findfirst` function, which returns the element of an array which first matches a
 condition: